Outsourcing

 Our goal is to help find the perfect balance between flexibility and predictability, ensuring that their project reaches the desired outcome most efficiently.

-• We specialize in handling tasks as they come in a T&M contract, offering a highly flexible and adaptable approach that caters to an ever-changing project landscape.
+• As a software maintenance company, we specialize in handling tasks as they come in a T&M contract, offering a highly flexible and adaptable approach that caters to an ever-changing project landscape.
 This favors our proficiency in the Agile approach, which mirrors the T&M model's emphasis on flexibility, client collaboration, and iterative development.

 • As for the FP model, we excel in devising a comprehensive project plan beforehand, ensuring proficient execution and predictable outcomes.
 Our strength lies in strategic planning, which makes the most out of the clarity and low management needs inherent in FP contracts.